-Alfred Joseph Francis "Gentleman Joe" Primeau - Born January 29, 1906 in Lindsay, Ontario – Died May 14, 1989 in Toronto, Ontario was a Canadian professional ice Hockey player.
+Alfred Joseph Francis "Gentleman Joe" Primeau - Born January 29, 1906 in Lindsay, Ontario – Died May 14, 1989 in Toronto, Ontario was a Canadian ice Hockey centre and coach.

 Primeau was raised in Victoria, British Columbia, and moved to Toronto at an early age.